Exclusive: Germany's Volkswagen and Daimler push for more 'sustainable' Chile lithium

 “This project is driven by the Volkswagen and Daimler companies,” the filings read.
 “The growing importance of batteries has made the sustainability of lithium a key priority for these companies.”

-Volkswagen and Daimler did not immediately respond to requests for comment.
+Volkswagen and Daimler declined to comment.

+Pressure is mounting on German carmakers to fast-track production of electric vehicles to meet increasingly stringent European Union anti-pollution rules.
+Volkswagen alone has staked its future on a $91 billion plan to profitably mass-producing zero-emission vehicles.

+That push has prompted beefed-up scrutiny of mining practices around key metals such as cobalt, copper and lithium, all of which are predicted to see a spike in demand in coming years.

-Reuters reported exclusively on Monday that Volkswagen had visited the salt flat in January, amid a broader push to encourage sustainable production of key links in the EV supply chain.
+Reuters reported exclusively on Monday that Volkswagen had visited Atacama in January, amid a broader push to encourage sustainable production of key links in the EV supply chain.

 The filings suggest work has already begun on the “feasibility study,” commissioned by Volkswagen and Daimler, including talks with local communities, regulators and miners.